- Firm, stable shape;

 - Many different colors and sizes;

-- There are also extremely sturdy models that can also be used as a step-up aid;
+- There are also extremely stable models that can also be used as a climbing aid;

-- Large compartment, usually with a low removable compartment (for smaller parts such as impact rubber, hoof scrapers, etc.);
+- Large compartment, usually there is also a low, removable compartment (for smaller parts such as braided rubbers, hoof picks, etc.);

-- Flexible and soft material, the shape of the bag is kept stable by a solid floor and a kind of hoop at the top end;
+- Flexible and soft material, the shape of the bag is kept stable by a solid base and a kind of hoop at the top;

-- Small "feet" on the bottom of the bag for good standing also prevent wearing away of the bottom of the bag from outside;
+- Small “feet” on the bottom of the bag for good stability also prevent the bottom of the bag from wearing out from the outside;

-- Many different small and large compartments on the outside of the grooming bag;
+- Many different small and large compartments on the outside of the cleaning bag;

-- Large compartment in the middle with small "key compartment" on one side;
+- Large compartment in the middle with a small “key compartment” on one side;

-- Cleaning bag can be easily closed and the contents protected from dirt and dust;
+- Cleaning bag can be easily closed and the contents protected from dirt and grime;

-- It exists in all kinds of colors and sizes.
+- They come in all sorts of colors and sizes.

-The problem is that I often misjudged the distance between Daggi and the grooming kit and I quickly went away to get something and, poof, he was standing on it again :o)
+The problem is that I often misjudged the distance from Daggi to the cleaning case and I quickly went away to get something and hey presto, he was standing on it again :o)

-Daggi thought it was great and super funny every time, but the grooming bag not so much - it had a serious bend in its appearance afterwards and was finally disposed of by me.
+Daggi thought it was great and super funny every time, but the cleaning case not so much - it had a real kink in its appearance and I ended up throwing it away.

-With the grooming bag, of course, it happens from time to time that Daggi tries to "break" it, but since the material is soft and flexible and my brushes are fortunately very stable (Animalon quality?) - nothing has broken since then!
+Of course, every now and then Daggi tries to “scrap” the cleaning bag, but since the material is soft and flexible and my brushes are fortunately very stable (Animalon quality?) - nothing has happened since then more broken!

-So from my experience I can definitely recommend the grooming bag!!!! ✨
+So from my experience I can definitely recommend the cleaning bag!!! ✨

-However, you can not only store horse brushes in these two models, but also a lot of useful things such as:
+You can not only store horse brushes in these two models, but also a lot of useful things such as:b:

 - Care oil

-- Wound & healing ointment (my ponyman Daggi needs a lot of this, because in our herd, he is in an open stable, - the ladies wear the trousers! ?)
+- Wound and healing ointment (my pony man Daggi needs a lot of this because in our herd, he is in an open stable, the ladies wear their pants! ?)

-- Mane rubbers (especially if you are a competition rider)
+- Mane elastics (especially if you are a tournament rider)

 - A pair of scissors